isacandrei/Data_Science_Projects/Assignment_4/Assignment_4_Report.md

 1. Beethoven and The Killers
 ----------------------------
 For this assignment, we have decided the choose to use last.fm data set.
 It is good to note that we initially tried using MatLab with this data set, but sadly MatLab isn't able to handle big data.
-Therefore, for this exercise, we have decided to use R which performed much better with this large dataset with reasonable computational time.
+Because we have 360k users in our data set which will be considered as transactions and about 200k artist.
+By using the Association Rules package, we would need to generate a binary matrix which will be 360k by 200k.
+MatLab doesn't support a matrix this large.
+Therefore, for this exercise, we have decided to use R which performed much better with this large data set with reasonable computational time.

 [*last.fm R Script*](R/Assign4.R)